Your Questions Answered

 Will passes be valid on Mersey Ferries during track renewal?

-Throughout the work, valid cross-river rail tickets will be accepted on all Mersey Ferries.
-This includes all relevant rail season ticket products, Railpass and valid Merseyside issued Concessionary travel passes (only valid travelling after 9,30am).
+During Phase 1, Phase 3 and the weekends of Phase 2, valid cross-river rail tickets will be accepted on all Mersey Ferries.
+This includes all relevant rail season ticket products, Railpass and valid Merseyside issued Concessionary travel passes (only valid travelling after 9.30am).

 Can Railcards be used on the rail replacement buses?